 Resources, time off and training

 Members of the health and safety committee are entitled to paid time off.
-For health and safety committee members the amount is laid down by law and rises with the size of the workforce (see table).
+For health and safety committee members the amount is laid down by law and rises with the size of the workforce (see Table).
 These figures are for each health and safety representative.

 Number of employees | Paid time off for each health and safety representative |